 Celebrity Politics articles on Democracy Chronicles

-This is our collection of Celebrity Politics articles.
-In the free world where popular artists and other thinkers are free to criticize government, celebrities have often gone into politics.
-A benefit to the public can be seen as having a pool of potential candidates that have been at least partially vetted by the public and who are not related to previous lawmakers.
-Also see Political Art.
+This is our collection of Celebrity Politics articles where celebrities who promote democracy (or don't) are featured.
+In the democratic world where popular artists and other thinkers are free to criticize government, celebrities have often gone into politics.
+Celebrities represent a pool of potential political candidates who are often self-made individuals and, at the very least, usually not related to previous politicians.
+Also, see Political Art.